Photo: You can find Fine Dining and great Places to Eat at The Rocks in Sydney

 All the great cuisines of the world can be found in Sydney.
 If you know what you want, searching on terms like Sydney Italian restaurants makes it easy, but even more so when you use the suburb your in making your search more local to where you are staying.
 If you like seafood at all, make it a must do while in Australia.

 Certain areas in Sydney have attained reputations for good dining.
 Darlinghurst, Kings Cross, The Rocks, Darling Harbour, Parramatta, City, Sydney Chinatown and Cabramatta just to name a few.
-The beach suburbs also have good choices in restaurants including Manly Beach, Cronulla Beach, Coogee Beach or Bondi Beach.
+The beach suburbs also have good choices in restaurants including Manly Beach, Cronulla Beach, Coogee Beach or even, yes, Bondi Beach.

 Bring Your Own